severina19/DataScientist-Spark/README.md

 This Repository contains following files:

-├── README.md: Description of project
+* README.md: Description of project

-└── Sparkify.ipynb: jupyter notebook containing code of the project and futher description.
+* Sparkify.ipynb: jupyter notebook containing code of the project and futher description of the different steps

 ## Result analysis